 - Discomfort when wearing contact lenses

-- Build-up of eye discharge (or “sleep”) after waking up
+- Build-up of eye discharge or mucus after waking up

 These are the main symptoms of dry eyes, but you may feel additional symptoms as well.
 As with any eye condition, we recommend speaking to a GP or an optician if you feel concerned about the symptoms you experience.

 There are several causes of dry eyes, which can affect anyone.
-Dry eye occurs due to disruption of the eye’s protective tear film and such disruption to the lipid layer could be due to reasons such as:
+Dry eye occurs due to disruption of the eye’s protective lipid layer of the tear film and such disruption to the lipid layer could be due to reasons such as: